Why use Rhino?

 SketchUp is free and fast so why would I use Rhino?

-Rhino is part of a wider software eco-system which includes Grasshopper, a free visual programming plug-in.
-Grasshopper affords the possibility to create parametric models in order to test multiple iterations very quickly.
-Furthermore, it is built around a design culture of interested developers/users where tools and techniques are constantly being developed and explored.
+Rhino is part of a broader software eco-system which includes Grasshopper, a free visual programming plug-in.
+Grasshopper affords the possibility to create parametric models to test multiple iterations very quickly.
+Furthermore, it is built around a design culture of interested developers/users where tools and techniques are continually developed and explored.

 How does Rhino work with Revit?

 It is important to emphasise that there is no single software that can do everything.
 Companies such as Adobe recognise this and have produced a suite of software: Photoshop, Illustrator and InDesign amongst others.
-Each software has a very clear and well defined scope.
+Each software has an apparent and well-defined scope.
 Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
 Each software is separate but linked together.
 This ethos of a software eco-system needs to be applied to architecture software as well.
-As architects we must be able to work between multiple platforms.
+As architects, we must be able to work between multiple platforms.

 How important is data transfer in the design process?

-Obviously the more data and intelligence that can be maintained though the different phases of the project the better.
-However, sometimes this is necessary, at other times, it is only desirable.
+The more data and intelligence that can be maintained through the different phases of the project, the better.
+However, sometimes this is necessary; at other times, it is only desirable.
 If elements are intricately related to each other, intelligence needs to be maintained.
-If however, the intelligence has arrived at a fixed outcome , then there is no immediate need to retain that association.
+If however, the intelligence has arrived at a fixed outcome, then there is no immediate need to retain that association.
 Ultimately it comes down to flexibility and the likelihood of change further down the project.

-As Rhino is not owed by Autodesk, there are barriers between transferring data and geometry from Rhino to Revit.
+As Autodesk does not owe Rhino, there are barriers between transferring data and geometry from Rhino to Revit.
 But the tutorials you’ll find at ParametricMonkey.com will help to ensure that the majority of information and intelligence is transferred.